openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 <td >![](http://3.bp.blogspot.com/_k9bd8YQpZ7Y/TVARD-e1z0I/AAAAAAAAAIQ/aejOhYvKRZg/s400/changeclasses.jpg)
 </td></tr></table>

-I believe that for change tracking we only need atomic operations and a way to combine
+I believe that for change tracking we only need â€œatomic operationsâ€ and a way to combine
-        them to compound operations.
-I don™t think we need to be able to track changes to the XML tree or the XML text.
+        them to â€œcompound operationsâ€.
+I donâ€™t think we need to be able to track changes to the XML tree or the XML text.
 In fact I think it does more harm than good.

 [Pascal Bleser: